fr3ddy/laratoor/Readme.md

 ```

 ## Usage
 Since version two, Toornament does have four different layers in their API.
+The Viewer API gives you publicly available informations.
+The Account API will give you access to the user data.
+The Participant API allows you to register to a tournament and the organizer API helps you managing tournaments.

+**Status of implementation**
+Viewer API: *Beta* Working version which may need some more optimization

+Account API: *TBD* Not already implemented.

+Participant API: *TBD* Not already implemented.

+Organizer API: *TBD* Not already implemented by Toornament itself.

 ### Viewer API
 The Viewer API helps in accessing data like disciplines, featured tournaments, match information and many more.